World

 Game

-Against The Spread NBA Standings & Trends
+Against the Spread NBA Standings & Trends

 Our standings and rankings are presented a bit differently from what you’ll normally see in non-betting contexts, whether online or in the newspapers.
-Instead of dividing the teams into NBA East and NBA West, or into the six separate divisions with the division leader at the top, we’re putting all 30 teams together and ranking them from top to bottom.
+Instead of dividing the teams into NBA East and NBA West or into the six separate divisions with the division leader at the top, we’re putting all 30 teams together and ranking them from top to bottom.

 As each new NBA season rolls around, the first rankings you’ll see will be based on the regular season results for each team; playoff standings will be provided once the postseason begins, with each of the teams eligible included in the mix.